-Let help you decide if you can eliminate your PMI
+Let help you discover if you can cancel your PMI

-It's generally inferred that a 20% down payment is typically accepted when getting a mortgage.
-Because the risk for the lender is oftentimes only the difference between the home value and the amount outstanding on the loan, the 20% adds a nice buffer against the expenses of foreclosure, reselling the home, and natural value changeson the chance that a purchaser is unable to pay.
+It's generally inferred that a 20% down payment is accepted when purchasing a home.
+The lender's risk is generally only the remainder between the home value and the sum due on the loan, so the 20% supplies a nice cushion against the charges of foreclosure, selling the home again, and natural value variations in the event a borrower defaults.

 The market was accepting down payments as low as 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
 A lender is able to endure the increased risk of the small down payment with Private Mortgage Insurance or PMI.
 This supplementary plan guards the lender in case a borrower defaults on the loan and the worth of the property is lower than what is owed on the loan.

-PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and many times isn't even tax deductible.
-Unlike a piggyback loan where the lender absorbs all the deficits, PMI is advantageous for the lender because they secure the money, and they receive payment if the borrower is unable to pay, different from a piggyback loan where the lender takes in all the costs.
+PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and often isn't even tax deductible.
+Unlike a piggyback loan where the lender absorbs all the deficits, PMI is advantageous for the lender because they secure the money, and they get paid if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.